wri/carbon_budget_arpy_zonal_stats/README.md

     _tcd_gain: considers tree cover density > 30 or gain = 1

 ##### 04 Zonal Stats Annualized
+    This script calculates annual emissions in each area of interest

 ##### 05 Zonal Stats Cleaned
+    This script utilizes pandas to compile the results of all analyses and export them into a user-friendly csv file

 ### Running the Code
+    To run the code, you will need to set up a workspace with inputs organized into the correct directories.
+A future update will include a script which automatically downloads these datasets and creates the correct directories.
+Until this is available, please reach out to erin.glen@wri.org for more information.

+    This code is built on arcpy, which will require a valid ArcGIS license to run.

+    Once all inputs and directories are set up, the only input required from the user is the workspace path.

 ### Other Notes
     Updates in progress include...